tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

         attribute description { text },
         attribute tags { text }?, # declare any system defined tags used in workflow attribute note { text }?,
-        attribute permission_actions { text }?, # space-separated permission actions
+        attribute permission_actions { text }?, # a space-separated string of
+        # type-relative permission actions i.e. each included action allowed to
-        # each being of the form [type_key].{Action} -- when the default for the
+        # be in the form [type_key].{Action}, with the optional type_key
-        # optional type_key being the "primary" type_key for this workflow.
+        # defaulting to the type_key of the type "owning" this workflow.

         element feature {...}*,
         element allow {...}*,